 Except it won’t be in a park: it’ll be on a treadmill and you’ll be wearing a weighted vest.

 Faculty of Kinesiolgy and Recreation Management researcher Dr. Stephen Cornish is seeking participants for a study to evaluate the acute effects of single 12 per cent body weight unloaded or loaded bouts of walking exercise on biomarkers of cartilage degradation and formation in young, healthy adults.

-People between the ages of 18-30 are needed for the study, which is happening at the U of M and at Pan Am Clinic Research Centre.
+People between the ages of 18-30 are needed for the study, which is happening at UM and at Pan Am Clinic Research Centre.

 Participants will spend time on a treadmill walking while wearing a weighted vest (to be loaded at 12 per cent of the participant’s body weight).
 Analysis of blood markers and vitals will also be measured.